base-org/web/apps/base-docs/docs/tools/node-providers.md

 ## Blockdaemon

-[Blockdaemon](https://www.blockdaemon.com/protocols/base/) offers access to hosted Base nodes with a free plan at $0/month via Ubiquity Data API Suite.
+[Blockdaemon](https://www.blockdaemon.com/protocols/base/) offers access to hosted Base nodes with a free plan at $0/month via the Ubiquity Data API Suite.
 Extra costs may be incurred depending on usage.

 #### Supported Networks